 Austin Rodeo – ProRodeo and Concert

 If you are lucky enough to be in the city during the Austin ProRodeo, which is also held in March, don’t miss it!
 It’s an amazing cultural experience, especially for a girl from a small Europea country that had no contact with anything similar except in the movies.
-It’s a different kind of living, and I was happy I got to experience it.

-Count on spending at least five hours on the rodeo and plan your mode of transportation in advance as its outside the city and getting back in the evening can be a challenge.
+Count on spending at least five hours on the rodeo and plan your mode of transportation in advance as it’s outside the city and getting back in the evening can be a challenge.
 Ticket prices depend on the seats and make sure to book them well in advance if you want good ones.
 We purchased tickets on the spot and they amounted to about 30USD per person.
 We were seated a bit further in the back, but the rodeo arena is not that big so you should be able to see well no matter where you are seated.

 Aside from the ProRodeo (the contest in cattle roping, bull riding…) and a big country star concert (Cole Swindell in our case), you will have access to the Fairgrounds and the Carnival, so you will need some time to see it all.
 Especially if you make a stop at the petting zoo like we did.
 Also, don’t miss out on trying out the local fast food.
 We did out best to try everything between the four of us and were fairly successful (and a couple of kilos heavier as a result).